rossgk2/physmath/README.md

 If you combine the above three core tenets, you realize that satisfyingly explained math is characterized by the following *two* tenets:
 - Concept definitions must be given real motivation.
 - Whenever possible, truths should be derived via self-explaining proof instead via conjecture-and-proof them.
 If you must use the conjecture-prove approach, make sure the conjecture has real motivation and that the proof is self-explaining.

+### The dreaded "efficency" pedagogy

+Another mathematical philosophy to be desparately avoided, even worse than "conjecture and prove", is what I call the "efficency" pedagogy.
+The efficency pedagogy goes as follows.
+Suppose we are describing a mathematical object, and that we know that the object has property N exactly when the object has propety W. Suppose also that property N is a natural and intuitive sort of property, and that property W is wacky and esoteric.

+If we are presenting this material, what we *should* do is first define property N, since it is more intuitive, and then prove that property W follows from property N, *even if* it is easier to prove that property N follows from property W. It doesn't make sense to start with W- no one would dream up W in the first place without discovering N first!

+The "efficency" pedagogy doesn't care about this.
+If it is easier to prove that N follows from W, then the "efficency" pedagogy will first state W and then prove N.

+If you think about it, the "efficency" pedagogy isn't actually that efficent.
+Sure, it may take less logic to prove W => N than it does to prove N => W, but, if one is to truly *understand* the material, they will eventually have to prove N => W. It is better to start with N => W, as it eliminates unnecessary confusion and elucidates what is really going on.

+A prime example of the "efficency" pedagogy is the typical way in which e, e^x, and ln(x) are defined.
+One common approach in to define ln(x) with a definite integral, then define x -> e^x to be the inverse function to x -> ln(x), and then define e := e^1.
+This approach establishes all relevant facts about e^x and ln(x), such as d/dx e^x = e^x, but it does not explain why the facts are true.
+All of the other common approaches have this same issue.

+The one correct approach is to notice that d/dx b^x = c_b * b^x for some constant c_b, and then define e to be the b for which c_b = 1.
+Thus d/dx e^x = e^x.
+We also define ln to be the inverse function to x -> e^x.
+You can the details in my calculus textbook.

 ## Particular sins of traditional math